jordancrawfordnz/local-address-dns-client-rpi/README.md

 Your Pi must be able to be accessed from the internet facing machine, such as via a VPN connection. local-address-dns-client-rpi runs on your Pi to provide your IP address to local-address-dns. local-address-dns runs a DNS server that responds with the local address of the Pi.

+## Determining the interface to use
+Fill in interface with the network interface that you would like to get the IP address for (e.g.: ``eth0``).
+Use ``ifconfig`` to list all your available interfaces.

 ## Using Docker

 ### Building